 Cost Pool Definition

-A Cost Pool is a kind of cost strategy to identify the cost incurred by the individual departments or service sectors of the business entity.
-It helps in finding out the total of expenses incurred in manufacturing goods and in allocating the same to the different departments or service sectors based on some reasonable identifier known as a cost driver.
+A Cost Pool is a kind of cost strategy to identify the cost incurred by the business entity’s individual departments or service sectors.
+It helps determine the total expenses incurred in manufacturing goods and in allocating the same to the different departments or service sectors based on some reasonable identifier known as a cost driver.

 How to Create Cost Pools?

 To create a cost pool for the costing strategy, first, the businesses need to identify the amount of overheadOverheadOverhead cost are those cost that is not related directly on the production activity and are therefore considered as indirect costs that have to be paid even if there is no production.
 Examples include rent payable, utilities payable, insurance payable, salaries payable to office staff, office supplies, etc. incurred during a specific time.
 The business’s next step is to identify the activities related to the amount of overhead that has been incurred and then group these activities into the pool.
 It will help them in ascertaining how the business spent the money.
 The business management will then be able to identify it and learn how to measure those cost pools.

 Mynx is a manufacturing plant that has several departments producing different products.
 For example, one of the above departments produces sunglasses and applies activity-based costing to allocate overheads.
 The sunglasses department comprises three main pools, namely designing, molding, and assembly.
 The total amount of overheads incurred by the departments is $50,000.

 By the application of cost pool analysis, the cost manager identifies the following cost drivers:

 - Number of hours of maintenance

 - Machine hours